-By Alex Kallimanis: Nuremberg has a dark past, but travelers today will discover a multicultural and welcoming town.
+By Alex Kallimanis: Nuremberg has a dark past, but travelers today will discover a multicultural city that’s welcoming to visitors.
 I recently re-visited old college friends there, before covering a two day Frankfurt itinerary, in collaboration with Frankfurt Tourism, and was re-kindled with the medieval city’s charm.
 A Medieval castle on a hill, a picturesque old town with a fortified wall, a diverse culinary scene and a lot of great beer make it an interesting and fun city to spend a few days in.
 Hell, they even butter their soft pretzels there.
-So where should you go in Nuremberg?
+Here’s where you should go in Nuremberg.

 Nuremberg Castle (Kaiserberg Castle)

 Kaiserberg Castle is a collection of medieval fortified buildings on a hill above the historical center of Nuremberg.
 The castle and city walls are considered to be one of Europe’s most impressive medieval fortifications.
 Nuremberg Castle once represented the power and importance of Europe’s Holy Roman Empire.

 During the Middle Ages, German kings became Holy Roman Emperors after they were coronated by the Pope.
 They did not have a capital, but traveled between their castles (kind of like posh nomads).
 Nürnberg Castle became an important imperial castle, and in subsequent centuries, all German kings and emperors stayed at the castle.

 There is a lot of impressive art and medieval armament at Nuremberg Castle.
 A visit to Kaiserberg Castle only costs 7 euro (around $8 US).
 And you won’t get a better view of Nuremberg (and the view is actually free since it’s outside the museum).